 His professional writing credits include: A Degree of Compulsion - (dir Hannah Price) Live Wire Theatre -The King’s Head Theatre 2006; A Public Kind of Privacy - (dir Ariella Eshed) First Draft Theatre - The White Bear/The King’s Head Theatre/The Rondo Bath 2007; If I Were A Carpenter - (dir Andrew Harries) First Draft Theatre - Pentameters Hampstead 2007; Chauntecleer and Pertelotte - (dir James Bounds) Live Wire Theatre - Old Red Lion/The Marlborough Brighton/The Underbelly Edinburgh/Komedia Bath 2008/9; That Moment - (dir Hannah Price - Reclaim Productions - The King’s Head Theatre/The Rondo Bath/The Underbelly Edinburgh 2009/10; Never Any Fruit - (dir Kate McGregor) - Blossom Tree Productions - The Watershed Newbury The Pleasance London 2010; Machamlear - (dir Heidi Vaughan) - Theatre Royal Bath Production - The Egg Theatre 2011; Biggles Flies A Fokker Home - (dir Amy Tobias) - Live Wire Theatre - The Cotswold Playhouse/The Rondo Bath 2012; Bursary Boy - (dir Ian McGlynn) - Provocation Theatre - Bike Shed Exeter/ Queen’s Theatre Barnstaple 2012; Jane Eyre & Wuthering Heights - adaptations for The Bronte Season - (dir Jazz Hazelwood and Ian McGlynn) - Butterfly Psyche - SW Tour - 2013/2014; The King of The Choughs - (dir Dean Nolan) - Trebiggan Productions - The Minack Theatre Cornwall 2014; Hands Up for Jonny Wilkinson’s Right Boot* - (dir Shane Morgan) - Live Wire Theatre - 2015.

-Dougie’s most recent play When The Eye Has Gone was commissioned by The Professional Cricketers’ Association.
-Based on the life of the legendary England cricketer Colin Milburn the play enjoyed a critically acclaimed tour of the UK in October/November 2016.
+Dougie’s play When The Eye Has Gone based on the life of the legendary England cricketer Colin Milburn enjoyed a critically acclaimed tour of the UK in 2016/17.